trustification/rust-rfcs/text/0000-sigstore-integration.md

 Since crates.io already uses GitHub authenticating users, adding automatic signing based on a GitHub ID is not a significant change for users.

 The expected outcome of this work is for cargo to automatically sign crates when published, unless opted out.

+## What about TUF (The Update Framework)?

+ TUF is a set of defined attacks and threat models specific to software distribution systems, and a cleverly designed set of protocols to protect against them.
+You can use TUF to manage the root keys of a Sigstore instance, just like the [public Sigstore instance](https://blog.sigstore.dev/a-new-kind-of-trust-root-f11eeeed92ef).

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome? -->